th3n3rd/tap-recipe-testcontainers/README.md

 [x] Setup a basic workload
-[x] Install the OOTB supply chain that support Testing and provide a simple test pipeline [ ] Add an integration test that leverages testcontainers
+[x] Install the OOTB supply chain that support Testing and provide a simple test pipeline [x] Integrate and test the consumer with a provider stub [x] Add an acceptance test that leverages testcontainers but exclude it from the test pipeline [ ] Update the test pipeline to support running the acceptance test